Sam Saunders (footballer)

-Sam Daniel Saunders (born 29 August 1983) is an English professional footballer, who currently plays for Hanwell Town and is assistant coach of Brentford B. He made over 290 appearances as a midfielder in the English Football League, most notably for Brentford and Dagenham & Redbridge.
-Saunders began his career in non-League football and in 2007 was part of the Dagenham & Redbridge team which was promoted to the Football League for the first time in the club's history.
+Sam Daniel Saunders (born 29 August 1983) is an English professional footballer, who is head coach of Brentford B.

+Saunders made over 290 appearances as a midfielder in the English Football League, most notably for Brentford and Dagenham & Redbridge.
+He began his career in non-League football and in 2007 was part of the Dagenham & Redbridge team which was promoted to the Football League for the first time in the club's history.
 He later made over 200 appearances for Brentford and is a member of the club's Hall of Fame.
+After retiring from League football as a player in 2019, he joined Brentford B as an assistant coach.
+He remained in the role until 2025, when he was appointed head coach.

 Career

 Early years and non-League football

 Saunders began his career at Charlton Athletic and spent five years in the club's youth setup up to the age of 15.
 He spent a year in the academy at Fulham, but was unable to win a contract and dropped into non-League football when he signed for Southern League Premier Division club Welling United's youth team in 2000.
 While with Welling, Saunders returned to Fulham briefly to appear in a youth tournament in Marseille, but was unable to win a scholarship deal.
 Saunders played sparingly for Welling before moving to Southern League First Division East club Ashford Town (Kent) on 7 March 2002.
 He moved to the Isthmian League Premier Division to join Carshalton Athletic in February 2004 and after being allocated to the newly created Conference South for the 2004–05 season, the Robins narrowly avoided relegation during Saunders' solitary full season on the club's the books.